uspki/policies/certificate-policy.md

 b. cRLDistributionPoints

     This extension MUST be present and MUST NOT be marked critical.
 It MUST contain the HTTP URL of the CA's CRL service.
+The HTTP URL included must be publicly accessible on the Internet.

 c. authorityInformationAccess

-    With the exception of stapling, which is noted below, this extension MUST be present.
+    This extension MUST be present.
 It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+It MUST also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+At least one instance of the Id-ad-caIssuers accessMethod (accessMethod = 1.3.6.1.5.5.7.48.2) must be publicly accessible on the Internet and the artifacts served shall be in a BER or DER encoded "certs-only" CMS message as specified in [RFC2797]

-    The HTTP URL of the Issuing CA's OCSP responder MAY be omitted, provided that the Subscriber "staples" the OCSP response for the Certificate in its TLS handshakes [RFC4366].

 d. basicConstraints

     This extension MUST be present and MUST be marked critical.
 The cA field MUST be set true.
-The pathLenConstraint field MAY be present.
+The pathLenConstraint field MUST NOT be present.

 e. keyUsage